Turkish Angora vs Turkish Van: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Turkish Angora and Turkish Van is one of the most significant factors in choosing between these cats.
-Turkish Angora is characterized by a intelligent, playful, social personality, while Turkish Van tends toward active, intelligent, water-loving traits.
+Turkish Angora is characterized by an intelligent, playful, social personality, while Turkish Van tends toward active, intelligent, water-loving traits.
 In daily life, this means Turkish Angora owners typically experience a cat that leans toward intelligent behavior, while Turkish Van owners find their cat more inclined toward active tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objective winner between the two; the right choice comes down to your lifestyle and preferences.

 Best for Families with Children